tams-cso/tams-club-cal/README.md

 PORT=[(optional) port number - default is 5000]
 ```

+The `data.json` file contains a lot of the links and constants that are used.
 Install packages with `yarn install`

-Also if you want to use this, change `data.json` and `index.html` links/ids

 ## Execution